Skip to main content

 An AI-generated document that recommends specific content changes to improve your GEO and AEO scores.
 A good content brief includes target prompts, content gaps, structure recommendations, recommended schema markup, and competitor benchmarks.
 Foglift generates content briefs automatically after each scan.

 How recently web content was created or updated.
-AI search engines heavily favor fresh content — 71% of ChatGPT citations come from content published between 2023–2025 (OtterlyAI, 2025), and content updated within 30 days receives 3.2× more AI citations than stale pages.
+AI search engines heavily favor fresh content: Amsive's 2026 analysis found that 50% of AI citations come from content less than 13 weeks old, and AirOps reported a greater-than-3x citation penalty for content older than 3 months.
 Regular content updates are one of the highest-leverage GEO strategies.

 The degree to which search engine and AI crawlers can access, read, and index the content on your website.
 Crawlability is affected by robots.txt rules, meta robots tags, JavaScript rendering, and server response codes.
 Poor crawlability means your content cannot appear in search results or AI-generated answers.